JustJie2002/CookWithUs/README.md

 2. Navigate to the project directory:

 ```
-cd src
+cd CookWithUs/src
 ```

 1. Run the server:

 ```
-python3 manage.py runserver
+python3 manage.py runserver <Optional Custom Port>
 ```

-1. Open your browser and visit `http://127.0.0.1:8000/` to access CookWithUs.
+1. Open your browser and visit `http://127.0.0.1:8000/` or `Your Custom Port` to access CookWithUs.

 ## Contributing